dla

 Facade Rhythm, Pattern & Texture

-Many contemporary buildings lack the expression, rhythm and depth of the historic buildings they sit alongside.
 We have explored the manipulation of the facade systems to form various profiles and add articulation to the façades.
 In turn the facades play with light and shadow throughout the day and reflect light in different ways.
-Due to the buildings height, we have adopted a tripartite composition on the blocks which sits well, particularly adding detail, texture and relief at the lower levels, where it would be most appreciated, to add richness and a finer grain of texture to the overall building compositions.
+Due to the building’s height, we have adopted a tripartite composition on the blocks which sits well, particularly adding detail, texture and relief at the lower levels, where it would be most appreciated, to add richness and a finer grain of texture to the overall building compositions.

 Metal rainscreen facade study: Facade rhythm, folds and the play of light & shadow inspired from the former diving pools which once sat in this part of the site.